noraworld/whisper/README.md

 This theme is based on the default Ghost theme, [Casper](https://github.com/TryGhost/Casper).

 ## Dependencies
-IMPORTANT!
-If you use this theme, you should edit the following things.
+**IMPORTANT:** If you use this theme, you should edit the following things.

 ### SNS links
 See `default.hbs` and find the part below.